fontforge/fontforge.github.io/en-US/downloads/mac.md

 Next time, it will open fast and in any typical way: double clicking it, drag it to the dock, using Launcher, Spotlight or Quicksilver...

+### Tips

+To bring fontforge's windows to the font, click the XQuartz icon.

 ### If things go wrong

 If you have any problems with installation or upgrading, create a [Github Issue](https://guides.github.com/features/issues/) to discuss with our community.